 by Patrick Ilagan .
 September 18th, 2012

-With the release of the much awaited iPhone 5, Samsung being one of Apple’s fiercest rival came out with a full page ad in New York times yesterday.
-Samsung gave a vicious swipe at Apple by claiming that the Samsung Galaxy SIII is way better than the fruity one’s latest offering and that it doesn’t take a genius to know that Samsung was first to release a revolutionary phone.
+With the release of the much-awaited iPhone 5, Samsung, one of Apple’s fiercest rivals, came out with a full-page ad in the New York times yesterday.
+Samsung gave a vicious swipe at Apple by claiming that the Samsung Galaxy SIII is way better than the fruity one’s latest offering and that it doesn’t take a genius to know that Samsung was the first to release a revolutionary phone.

 This latest swipe on Apple’s iPhone 5 is a classic example of Direct Comparison Ads.
-By the name itself Direct Comparison Ads employs witty and sometime vicious tactics to undermine a competing product or service.
-This is also to sway the current patrons of the competing product to change their views as well as to influence the views of potential clients.
+By the name itself, Direct Comparison Ads employs witty and sometimes vicious tactics to undermine a competing product or service.
+This is also to sway the current patrons of the competing product to change their views and influence the opinions of potential clients.

-Not only did these kinds of adverts spark public interest and commentary but it also helped to push both competing brands to innovate and to come up with something new and better to topple the competition.
-With that said, we here in YTD would like to showcase for you guys some of the most creative and outrageous Direct Comparison Ads that not only shook and entertained but influenced the world as we know it.
+These adverts spark public interest and commentary, but they also helped push competing brands to innovate and develop something new and better to topple the competition.
+With that said, we here in YTD would like to showcase some of the most creative and outrageous Direct Comparison Ads that not only shook and entertained but influenced the world as we know it.

-Either you are too young or you are living under the rock for the past century if you don’t know a thing or two about the fizzy war between Coke and Pepsi.
+You are too young or have been living under the rock for the past century if you don’t know a thing or two about the fizzy war between Coke and Pepsi.

-One of the most famous Pepsi advert back then was this one:
+One of the most famous Pepsi advertisements back then was this one:

-The war between the two soft-drink giants started with the Pepsi Challenge back in the 70s, where people are asked to take a sip and decide which is a better cola between Coke and Pepsi.
-Of course being a Pepsi Challenge, Pepsi declared themselves as the winner since people back then want their soft drinks to be sweeter.
-Coca-Cola on the other hand came back with a subtle if not non-direct attack to Pepsi with the launch of “Coke” which boasts that it tastes better than before but this was sadly halted since people preferred the original taste of Coca-Cola.
+The war between the two soft-drink giants started with the Pepsi Challenge back in the 70s, where people were asked to take a sip and decide which was a better cola between Coke and Pepsi.
+Of course, being a Pepsi Challenge, Pepsi declared itself the winner since people then wanted their soft drinks to be sweeter.
+On the other hand, Coca-Cola came back with a subtle, if not non-direct, attack on Pepsi with the launch of “Coke,” which boasts that it tastes better than before, but this was sadly halted since people preferred the original taste of Coca-Cola.

-While Pepsi seems to always make fun of Coca-Cola, Coca-Cola never really tried to attack Pepsi in a direct manner but instead the company chose to improve their products and go for the emotional approach rather than fight Pepsi in its terms.
+While Pepsi always seems to make fun of Coca-Cola, Coca-Cola never tries to attack Pepsi directly.
+Instead, the company improves its products and goes for the emotional approach rather than fighting Pepsi on its terms.

 Coca-Cola Mean Joe Green

-Up to now no one really knows who is the better soda maker, but one thing is for sure both Coca-Cola and Pepsi will sure quench that thirst.
+Up to now, no one knows who is the better soda maker, but one thing is for sure both Coca-Cola and Pepsi will surely quench that thirst.

 Things are much more interesting in the automobile world.
-Car companies such as BMW, Audi, Mercedes and the likes have been seen trying to out-stage each other.
-Whether in billboards or in magazines these car magnates produced some of the most creative and hilarious one line taunts against the competing companies.
-One of the most famous battles was between Audi and BMW which all started in a simple billboard in Los Angeles C.A.
+Car companies such as BMW, Audi, Mercedes, and the like have been seen trying to out-stage each other.
+Whether on billboards or in magazines, these car magnates produced some of the most creative and hilarious one-line taunts against competing companies.
+One of the most famous battles was between Audi and BMW, starting on a simple billboard in Los Angeles, C.A.

 It all started with this innocent ad and was later changed into…